andredubov/todo-backend/README.md

 JWT_SIGNING_KEY=key
 ```

-Use `make run` to build&run project.
+Use `make run` to build and run project.